 This is to inform you that you have been suspended without pay for a period of two weeks due to your poor personal conduct.

 On September 06, 20xx (Wednesday), you entered into a heated argument with your colleague and threatened to punch him in the face.
 There have been informal complaints against your aggressive behavior in the past as well.
 After giving you multiple verbal warnings, a formal complaint was submitted against your behavior.
-As we discussed in the committee with you, your conduct is unacceptable according to section 103A and 202A.
+As discussed with you in the committee, your conduct has been deemed unacceptable under sections 103A and 202A.

 We at [company name] promote values of respect and tolerance.
 Under no circumstances are employees allowed to threaten others or disrupt the organizational environment.
-A similar case arose in 2012 as well when an employee hit another employee after an argument.
-He was terminated on spot.
+A similar incident occurred in 2012, when an employee struck another colleague following an argument.
+The employee was immediately terminated.

 You are to resume office on September 20, 20xx.
 We hope you will mend your ways and improve your behavior towards your colleagues in the future.